TheDonkeyCheesecake/Future-Engineers/README.md

 The motors are controlled by the `Arduino UNO R3 board`, placed on top of the platform using standoffs.

-To connect the Arduino, ESC, DC motor, and servo motor together, we use a custom-designed perfboard which all the wires plug into to form a circuit.
+To connect the Arduino, ESC, DC motor, and servo motor, we use a custom-designed perfboard which all the wires plug into to form a circuit.
 The Arduino uses two PWM `(pulse width modulation)` ports to control the signals sent to both of the motors and an additional port to ground the circuit.
 The motors use 3 ports/wires each for power, signal, and ground.

 The DC motor is wired to and receives power directly from the ESC (which is connected to the battery), but the servo motor receives it from a BEC `(battery eliminator circuit)` inside the ESC, which is designed to provide a regulated and constant voltage supply to power low-power electronics, such as the servo motor.
 ***